 The Poppy Project is a collaborative community art project by the Niagara Falls History Museum in conjunction with Stick'N Needles Guild.

 The Museum needs your help to create a large scale installation of knit and crochet poppies to drape over the exterior of the Museum for Remembrance Day.
-The public is asked to create these poppies at home or at the Museum at regularly scheduled events throughout 2020.
+The public is asked to create these poppies at home.

 During the current crisis, would love to see social media posts with you making poppies #nfpoppyproject and tag the Museums.
 See instructions below for safely dropping your poppies off at the Museum.

 Rose’s Fine Yarns is offering 10% off Poppy Project purchases and FREE delivery anywhere in the Niagara Peninsula